 |Salary (2014)||$66,640 per year (Median salary for registered nurses)|

 Step 1: Earn a Degree

 The National Academy of Certified Care Managers (NACCM) requires that applicants have at least either an associate's degree in social work, counseling, nursing, public health or a comparable discipline or a RN diploma to be eligible for certification.
 Associate's degree programs in social and community health usually require completion of coursework and a field experience.
 Classes in these 2-year programs cover topics like wellness for life, anatomy, physiology, and social welfare programs.

 RN diploma programs require approximately one year to complete.
 Classes in these programs cover topics like anatomy, physiology, microbiology, nutrition, psychology and chemistry.
 All states require nurses to be licensed, generally by passing the National Council Licensure Examination for Registered Nurses (NCLEX-RN) offered by the National Council State Boards of Nursing.

 - Participate in a field experience.
 Students in associate's degree programs and nursing diploma programs may be able to complete multiple field experiences, possibly in a care management firm.
 Interning with a care manager allows individuals to network with professionals in the field and perform some of the job tasks they will be responsible for completing in their jobs.
-This experience may impress employers.

 Step 2: Gain Work Experience